4th of August Regime: The end of the 4th of August regime

-Foreign policy was one of the main concerns of the 4th of August regime.
+Foreign policy was one of the main concerns of 4 August regime.
 Metaxas, who had studied in Germany as a youth, was pro-German, while the King was pro-British.
 This caused heated discussions between the two, but the reality of 1930s Europe was that Greece's security depended less on Germany than on her traditional ally and protector, the United Kingdom, which was the Great Power dominating the Eastern Mediterranean Sea with her fleet.
 In addition, Italian leader Benito Mussolini's grandiose schemes to build a new Roman Empire in the Mediterranean directly clashed with Greek pretensions to control the Aegean Sea and the Dodecanese islands (then under Italian control) and to exert stronger influence in Albania.

 As tensions and threat of war increased in Europe just before World War II, the situation was almost exactly the same as the position before World War I, when Greece had strong pro-German affinities in government, but it depended on Great Britain for its security.
 Most observers were anticipating Greece would attempt to remain neutral.
 Metaxas indeed attempted to maintain strict neutrality, but Italian expansionism eventually led to an Italian ultimatum and to the Greco-Italian War.
 However, Greek forces repelled the Italian invasion completely and pushed the Italians back into Albania, where the invasion had been launched.
 In fact, some territories in Albania where the Greek minority lives were claimed to be 'alliberated' and Metaxas' plans were to unite them with the rest of Greece.

 Metaxas died suddenly in January 1941 among dark circumstances.
 His death raised hopes of a liberalization of his regime and the restoration of parliamentary rule, but King George quashed these hopes when he retained the regime's machinery in place.
-In the meantime, Adolf Hitler was reluctantly forced to divert German troops to rescue Mussolini from defeat, and entered the Battle of Greece through Yugoslavia and Bulgaria on April 6th 1941.
-Metaxas' successor Prime Minister Alexandros Koryzis, committed suicide on April 18th, 1941, when the Germans approached Athens.
-On April 27th, 1941, Athens was occupied by the Germans.
+In the meantime, Germany entered the Battle of Greece through Yugoslavia and Bulgaria on April 6, 1941.
+Metaxas' successor Prime Minister Alexandros Koryzis, committed suicide on April 18, 1941, when the Germans approached Athens.
+On April 27, 1941, Athens was occupied by the Germans.

 Despite British assistance, by the end of May, the Germans had overrun most of the country.
-The 4th of August regime collapsed on May 29th, 1941.
+The 4th of August regime collapsed on May 29, 1941.
 The King and the government escaped to Crete, where they stayed until the end of the Battle of Crete.
 They then transferred to Egypt, where a Greek government in exile was established.
 An alternative destination of Cyprus was rejected by the British, who feared that it might reinforce Greek claims on the island.

 Meanwhile, in Greece a fascist puppet government was placed into power by the Axis powers.